barr-israel/barrcodes/content/posts/1brc_part1/index.md

 Unless stated otherwise, all measurements in this challenge will be done using [hyperfine](https://github.com/sharkdp/hyperfine), on the same machine equipped with an Intel Core Ultra 7 165H and 32GiB of LPDDR5 Memory running at 6400 MT/s.
 For more stable results and to avoid thermal throttling, until the final benchmark the CPU frequency will be locked to 3.5GHz using `cpupower frequency-set`, and the single-threaded versions will be locked to a single core using `taskset -c 1`.
-Core 1 is specifically chosen to avoid core 0(and its SMT sibling core 5) which handles some kernel related work, and to ensure the program always runs on a performance core and not an efficiency core, as Intel's newer CPUs utilise a hybrid approach combining two different types of cores on the same CPU.
+Core 1 is specifically chosen to avoid core 0 (and its SMT sibling core 5) which handles some kernel related work, and to ensure the program always runs on a performance core and not an efficiency core, as Intel's newer CPUs utilize a hybrid approach combining two different types of cores on the same CPU.

 > [!NOTE] hyperfine
 > [hyperfine](https://github.com/sharkdp/hyperfine) is a simple benchmarking tool that runs a given program many times to generate an average and a range of statistically likely run times.